Key dates and times: Conference at a Glance

 Eemaan Thind – Henna Body Art

 1:15 pm – Session Three: Stories From Here

 We often hear the same concern expressed by local seniors – that their stories are dying out in their communities.
 Moved by this concern, groups across the province have been working to create venues for community members and seniors to come together to share their ideas, experiences, memories, and traditional knowledge.
 This session looks at local programs to engage tradition bearers, while promoting pride in community history and traditional cultural activities, and conserving those stories in creative and innovative ways.
 From the merchants of Main Street, Windsor, to the goats of New Perlican, to the traditional narratives of new Canadians, we examine the stories told here.

-Presenters: Jillian Gould (Bay Roberts Folklore Field School Program); Audrey Burke (Grand Falls-Windsor Heritage Society); Eileen Matthews (Heritage New Perlican); Local Immigration Partnership (City of St. John’s); Diane Carr (Spaniard’s Bay Heritage Society).
-Moderated by Kathi Stacey (Legendary Coasts).
+Presenters: Jillian Gould (Bay Roberts Folklore Field School Program); Audrey Burke (Grand Falls-Windsor Heritage Society); Eileen Matthews (Heritage New Perlican); Jessica Barry (St. John’s Local Immigration Partnership); Diane Carr (Spaniard’s Bay Heritage Society).
+Moderated by Katie Harvey (Heritage Foundation of NL).